How to Embed Video in WordPress

 - Copy the Iframe code and jump to the WordPress visual editor.

-- Now, type ‘video’ in the search box.
+- Now, type “video” in the search box.

-- Next, you have the video widget on your left side.
-Click Add Video button, and choose Insert from URL.
+- Click the Add Video button, and choose Insert from URL.

 - WordPress plugin directory

-Why You Should Not Upload Videos to Your Hosting
+Why You Should Not Upload Videos to Your Hosting Account?

 Video Embedding Plugins

-This free WordPress plugin is a perfect choice if you want to turn your website into a video-based one like YouTube.
-By using this plugin, you have several options to use different video players such as Video.js, Mediaelement.js, JW Player 6 or Adobe Strobe Media Playback Flash Player.
+This free WordPress plugin is a perfect choice if you want to turn your website into one that is video-based.
+By using this plugin, you’ll gain access to several different video players such as Video.js, Mediaelement.js, JW Player 6, or Adobe Strobe Media Playback Flash Player.

 Videos enrich your content and bring value to your website.
-Although you can upload your videos, embedding videos is definitely more recommended.
-And since you just read about some of the ways to embed videos to your website and list of plugins to manage them, why not give it a try?
-Do you have any experience in embedding videos on WordPress?
-Share them with us in the comment section below.
+Although you can upload your videos, embedding videos is recommended.
+Since you’ve just learned some methods to embed videos to your website and now know about a list of plugins to manage them, why not give it a try?